We all know the importance of a credit score to one’s financial health and stability.

 13. New Credit Lines Will Hurt Your Credit Score

-Each inquiry made when you apply for a new card makes 10 percent of your credit score, so essentially, new credit lines do affect a credit score, but so does other information.
+Each inquiry made when you apply for a new card makes 10 percent of your credit score, so essentially, new credit lines affect a credit score, but so does other information.
 There have been cases where an application for a new credit line left the credit score unaltered.
 Thus, this should not limit you from applying for a much-needed credit line extension.

 14. Only Late Payments on Debt Hurt Your Credit Score